jethornton/flexgui/docs_flex/source/hal.rst

 input pin of another HAL object and the pin can be set by another HAL object output pin.
 The HAL I/O will stay synchronized with the pin it's connected to.

 ..
-NOTE The connected pins must be of the same HAL type.
+NOTE:: The connected pins must be of the same HAL type.

 A QPushButton (set to checkable), QCheckBox, QRadioButton, QSpinBox, QDoubleSpinBox or a QSlider can be a HAL I/O object.

+..
+NOTE:: The hal_type for QSpindBox and QSlider must be specified.

 .. csv-table:: HAL I/O
    :width: 100%